vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

   - An init container now copies the default `/opt/midpoint/var` contents from the image into the writable volume used for `midpoint.home`.
 This preserves the bundled keystore and directory structure so the server can start cleanly even when the pod is rescheduled onto a fresh node.
+  - midPoint now auto-creates and auto-upgrades its repository schema when it detects a fresh or older database.
+This prevents
+    CrashLoopBackOff cycles after rerunning the bootstrap workflow against an existing CNPG cluster that already contains a schema from an earlier midPoint release.

 ### Keycloak realm GitOps notes